davidagler/howtowritephilosophy/lessons/fluff.md

 - "Tek overlooked Liz."

-With our Master Rule in place, consider some rules for how to apply this rule.
-One common scenario for when it should be applied is when a phrase says something is *not* the case.
+Consider scenarios in which the Master Rule might be applied.
+One common scenario is when a phrase says something is *not* the case.

 > *Rule 1.1:* Check whether there is a single word that captures the meaning of a negative phrase (phrases where something is denied of something else).